Fliki1/CesiumDemo/README.md

 ```
 This globally installs [http-server](https://github.com/http-party/http-server), a simple static file server.

-Next, navigate to the `test` directory and start the server with:
+Next, navigate to the `test` directory and start the webserver with:
 ```bash
 http-server -a localhost -p 8003 --cors=http://localhost:8080/
 ```
-This starts a local server on `localhost`, using port `8003`.
+This starts a local webserver on `localhost`, using port `8003`.
 The `--cors` option allows Cesium to access the locally hosted data.

-To load a tileset from the local server, use the following code:
+To load a tileset from the local webserver, use the following code:
 ```javascript
 const tileset = viewer.scene.primitives.add(new Cesium.Cesium3DTileset({
     url : 'http://localhost:8003/example/tileset.json'